mathew-fleisch/I-Parked-Here/README.md

 Saves a "dropped pin" on a google maps api as a text file and uses coordinates to place an icon, onLoad.

 To Do:
-  - Save json file instead of text file and update parser.
+  - <strike>Save json file instead of text file and update parser.</strike>
   - Make output responsive
   - Set up config file (boundries, center point, zoom level, house)
      - Create wizard when no config file is found to set the values in a UI